 Many of the newer property assets may prove more attractive over time, particularly in the context of possible changes in taxation.
-In the meantime, the commercial properties that have attracted the most attention from private equity and venture capital investors in recent years include office, industrial, and retail, while student accommodation has also gained in popularity.
+In the meantime, the commercial properties that have attracted the most attention from investors in recent years include office, industrial, and retail, while student accommodation has also gained in popularity.